 These were adopted at the time of the London 2012 Olympic Games.
 They reflect the some of values championed at that wonderful event, together with some of our Christian values.
 The values were selected as qualities that pupils might readily demonstrate at school and which would naturally lend themselves to the ethos of the school.
 They are:

-Courage Creativiity Joy Perserverance Humility Genorosity Forgiveness Stewardship
+Courage Creativity Joy Perserverance Humility Genorosity Forgiveness Stewardship

-The ten values are closely related to the incentives and reward elements of our class-based approaches to behaviour management.
+The eight values are closely related to the incentives and reward elements of our class-based approaches to behaviour management.
 They are also linked closely with our house points system (See Home Page).

 Our Saints...
 The Inspiration For Our Houses

 We have named our school houses after saints.
-The seven saints in question were carefully selected to be readily meaningful to primary-age children.
+The four saints in question were carefully selected to be readily meaningful to primary-age children.
 They are: